xaguzman/tween-engine-dart/readme.md

 _For the tween to be completed, a continuous call to TweenManager.Update(delta) is needed.
 The delta parameter represents the time elapsed in **milliseconds** since last call to TweenManager.update_.

-An easy way to obtain the delta is the window.onanimationFrame method:
+An easy way to obtain the delta is the `window.animationFrame` method:

 ```dart